TrellixVulnTeam/swahilipython_SCMU/Doc/library/stdtypes.rst

    single: __code__ (function object attribute)

 Code objects are used by the implementation to represent "pseudo-compiled" executable Python code such as a function body.
-They differ from function objects because they don't contain a reference to their global execution environment.
-Code objects are returned by the built-in :func:`compile` function and can be extracted from function objects through their :attr:`__code__` attribute.
+They differ kutoka function objects because they don't contain a reference to their global execution environment.
+Code objects are returned by the built-in :func:`compile` function and can be extracted kutoka function objects through their :attr:`__code__` attribute.
 See also the :mod:`code` module.

 .. index::